Below are the ingredients.

 Raspberries: Using fresh raspberries makes these bars magical.
-You can really taste the natural berry in every bite and control the amount of sugar you are using by making this homemade jam.
+You can taste the natural berry in every bite and control the sugar you use by making this homemade jam.
 These bars do include the seeds from the berries as they are all-natural.
-However, if you don’t prefer seeds, you can pass the jam through a fine-mesh strainer to take the seeds out.
+However, if you don’t prefer seeds, pass the jam through a fine-mesh strainer to take the seeds out.

 Lemon: A bit of lemon juice is used in the jam to round out the berries’ sweetness.
 The citrus acts as a “brightening agent,” bringing out the natural flavors from the berries and elevating the jam.

 Palm Sugar: This is one of my preferred sweetening agents, as it is unrefined sugar.
 This sugar has both a low glycemic index and low fructose levels.
-It contains antioxidants, minerals, is unrefined, and contains no chemical breakdown alterations or artificial ingredients.
+It contains antioxidants and minerals, is unrefined, and contains no chemical breakdown alterations or artificial ingredients.
 It’s just pure and simple!
+You can use light brown sugar if you don’t have palm sugar.

 Pectin: Pectin is used to thicken the jam.
-This ingredient helps round out the jam and make it spreadable and not as liquidy over the oat mixture.
+This ingredient helps round out the jam, making it spreadable and not as liquidy over the oat mixture.

-AP Flour: I always use a high-quality flour such as King Arthur for baking.
+AP Flour: I always use high-quality flour, such as King Arthur, for baking.
 The results are always fantastic!

 Extra Thick Rolled Oats: The extra thick rolled oats give these bars more body and texture.
 They help make a thicker crust for the jam to sit on and provide a better and more rounded “mouth feel” with every bite.
 My preferred brand for this is Bob’s Red Mills.

 Kosher Salt: Kosher salt is a must for all baking and cooking!
 It is iodine-free and is of higher quality than regular table salt.
-Also, the coarseness of the grain creates a better platform for the baking and cooking process.
+Also, the coarseness of the grain creates a better platform for baking and cooking.

 Cooking Spray: I try to buy an organic brand and use this only for baking and NEVER for sautéing.
 It’s easy and efficient for quickly spraying baking pans or trays.
 However, I would never use it in the cooking process to replace the needed flavor profiles of liquid oil or butter.